Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 | Strong keyword clustering and topical mapping | AI writing quality is good, not great |

-| Cruise Mode speeds up article creation significantly | Interface can feel slightly cluttered with features |
+| Cruise Mode significantly speeds up article creation | Interface can feel slightly cluttered with features |

 | Unlimited articles on Growth plan | Smaller user community |